utopia-group/TypeT5/README.md

 ## Training a New Model

-Dataset
-- [scripts/collect_dataset.ipynb](scripts/collect_dataset.ipynb) downloads and preprocesses the BetterTypes4Py dataset used in our paper.
+- First, run the notebook [scripts/collect_dataset.ipynb](scripts/collect_dataset.ipynb) to download and split the BetterTypes4Py dataset used in our paper.

-- [scripts/analyze_dataset.ipynb](scripts/analyze_dataset.ipynb) computes basic dataset statistics.

     - The exact list of repos we used for the experiments in paper can be loaded from `data/repos_split.pkl` using `pickle.load`.

-Training script
-- Run [scripts/train_model.py](scripts/train_model.py) to train a new TypeT5 model.
+- Then, run [scripts/train_model.py](scripts/train_model.py) to train a new TypeT5 model.
 Training takes about 11 hours on a single Quadro RTX 8000 GPU with 48GB memory.

 ## Development